Data Prep for Data Collection

 3. Reformat a web page’s existing data layer format into XDM via the Edge Network, using Data Prep for Data Collection.

-This guide focuses on the 3rd option.
+This guide covers the third option.

 When to use Data Prep for Data Collection when-to-use-data-prep